ypid/ansible-opsi/docs/computers.rst

 """"""""""""""""""

-Most system firmware settings don’t give you control over disabling the build in microphone independently from the other audio subsystem.
+Most system firmware settings don’t give you control over disabling the build in microphone independently from the audio subsystem.
+Without hardware modifications, there seems to be no easy fix for that.

 I/O MMU virtualization
 """"""""""""""""""""""

 Fujitsu seems to disable this by default.
-Reason is unclear to me and it might come in handy when deploying desktop virtualization.
-So I decided to enable it.
+Reason is unclear to the author and it might come in handy when deploying desktop virtualization.
+So it was decided to enable it.

 Fujitsu